Kurento/kurento/source/glossary.rst

 .. glossary::

    Agnostic media
        One of the big problems of media is that the number of variants of video and audio codecs, formats and variants quickly creates high complexity in heterogeneous applications.
 So Kurento developed the concept of an automatic converter of media formats that enables development of *agnostic* elements.
-Whenever a media element’s source is connected to another media element’s sink, the Kurento framework verifies if media adaption and transcoding is necessary and, if needed, it transparently incorporates the appropriate transformations making possible the  chaining of the two elements into the resulting :term:`Pipeline <Media Pipeline>`.
+Whenever a media element's source is connected to another media element's sink, the Kurento framework verifies if media adaption and transcoding is necessary and, if needed, it transparently incorporates the appropriate transformations making possible the  chaining of the two elements into the resulting :term:`Pipeline <Media Pipeline>`.

    AVI
        Audio Video Interleaved, known by its initials AVI, is a multimedia container format introduced by Microsoft in November 1992 as part of its Video for Windows technology.
 AVI files can contain both audio and video data in a file container that allows synchronous audio-with-video playback.
 AVI is a derivative of the Resource Interchange File Format (RIFF).